Green Cleaning in Schools:

 Developments in State Policy

-The policies described below vary considerably.
-Most of the laws require schools to use green cleaning products, but they differ in how they establish criteria for meeting this requirement.
+Following are summaries of policies in 10 states and the District of Columbia that address green cleaning products and practices in schools.
+These policies vary considerably.
+Most require schools to use green cleaning products, but they differ in the criteria established for meeting the requirement.
 Laws in New York and Illinois, for example, direct the state to adopt guidelines and specifications that schools must use in purchasing green cleaning products.
-In Connecticut and Iowa, schools must use products that meet third-party certification standards and/or are approved by the state.
-Maryland law, in contrast, leaves it to each school district to adopt its own specifications for purchasing green cleaning products.
-And two state laws (Maine and Missouri) do not mandate green cleaning, but rather direct the state to develop voluntary green cleaning guidelines that school districts may elect to use.
+In Connecticut and Iowa, schools must use products that meet third-party certification standards approved by the state.
+Maryland law, in contrast, leaves it to each school district to adopt its own specifications for purchasing green cleaning products, within the terms set out by the law.
+Missouri and Montana do not mandate green cleaning; Missouri law directs the state to develop voluntary green cleaning guidelines that school districts may elect to use, while Montana school health rules encourage green cleaning.

 Connecticut